OfficeDev/PowerPoint-Add-in-JavaScript-SliceDataChunks/README.md

 <a name="troubleshooting"></a>
 ## Troubleshooting

-- If the add-in starts with a blank presentation, ensure that the **StartAction** property of the EBookPublisher project is set to *Adventure Works.pptx* (not to *New PowerPoint Presentation*).
+- If the add-in starts with a blank presentation, ensure that the **Start Document** property of the EBookPublisher project is set to *Adventure Works.pptx* (not to *New PowerPoint Presentation*).
 - If the presentation opens in read-only mode, click the **Enable editing** button.
 - If the add-in does not appear in the task pane of the presentation, Choose **Insert > My Add-ins > EBook Publisher**.